I have a full mailbox intentionally. If you "like" me and I "like" you back, it will let us send messages despite this. Cool, right?

 If Colin Meloy recorded a version of "I Kissed A Girl" it would actually sound like one of his songs.

-Either that or that I'm current GMing a series of one-shot Tabletop RPGs using a home-brewed system based on a major anime/manga.
+Either that or that I GMed a series of one-shot Tabletop RPGs using a home-brewed system based on a major anime/manga.
 I wrote a 30-page player's handbook.
+If you're willing to wrangle the cats to the table, I may even run it again.

 You use em and en dashes—or really any form of less common punctuation—correctly.